HeatherAnnFoster/Variables-and-Primitive-Data-Excercises/README.md

 Instructions:
 For this practice assignment, you are provided with a starter notebook.
 Follow the directions within the notebook to practice writing your own code.

-Follow this link to access the notebook in Colab:

 Variables and Primitive Data Types Starter Notebook

 1. To work in the notebook, click on the "File" pulldown.